havlena/phavlena/README.md

  **Residence Inn** *Appleton, WI*

- **Guest Service Agent** *April 2002 -- February 2005*
+ ***Guest Service Agent*** *April 2002 -- February 2005*

 -   Maintained 95% or higher guest satisfaction while increasing revenue and loyalty.

--   Underwent training in all hotel departments.

 -   Learned the major aspects of working in the hotel industry, including the methodology behind guest service, and the computer systems and other tools needed to work in the hospitality business.

 -   Upgraded to a new PMS and helped train employees on the new system.

+-   Underwent training in all hotel departments.

+-   Assisted in Revenue Tracking and maintaining ADR and Revpar.

 -   Helped implement modern credit card processing equipment, and integrate with existing systems.